MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-to-calculate-order-promising-dates.md

 - planned shipment date + shipping time = planned delivery date

 ## About Order Promising
 The Order Promising functionality enables you to promise an order to be shipped or delivered on a specific date.
 The date that an item is available to promise or capable to promise is calculated, and order lines are created for those dates that you accept.
 The functionality calculates the earliest possible date that an item is available for shipment or delivery.
-It also creates requisition lines, in case the items must first be purchases, for those dates that you accept.
+It also creates requisition lines, in case the items must first be purchases or produced, for those dates that you accept.

 [!INCLUDE[prod_short](includes/prod_short.md)] uses two fundamental concepts: